-- After the appointee accepts the job offer, it is necessary to advise unsuccessful candidates about the outcome of the competition.
+- After the proposed appointee accepts the conditional verbal job offer, it is necessary to advise unsuccessful candidates about the outcome of the competition.

 - Selection Committee includes, but is not necessarily restricted to, a Human Resources Representative and the Supervisor of the position being filled.
 Where appropriate, a member with technical expertise or community representative may be added to the Selection Committee, either as a full participant or in an advisory capacity with no vote in the final hiring decision.

-- The Human Resources Representative shall contact the following candidates in this order:
+- The Human Resources Representative shall contact all applicants on a competition to advise them of the outcome.

-- A verbal regret is the preferred method of communicating the outcome of a competition as it gives the candidate an opportunity to discuss their interview results and ask questions.
+- A verbal regret is the preferred method of communicating the outcome of a competition as it gives the candidate an opportunity to discuss the results of their application and ask questions.

 - The Human Resources Representative shall not leave phone messages as a method of offering regrets.

-- The Selection Committee or Human Resources Representative may offer detailed feedback to unsuccessful candidates who were interviewed.
+- The Selection Committee or Human Resources Representative may offer detailed feedback to unsuccessful candidates.

 - The Human Resources Representative will not disclose copies of tests, interview questions, Selection Committee notes, ranking forms, candidate ratings, reference checks, or information about other candidates.

-- Once the successful candidate accepts the letter of offer, the Human Resources Representative attempts to phone all unsuccessful candidates who were either interviewed or have appeal rights.
+- Once the successful candidate accepts the conditional verbal offer, the Human Resources Representative attempts to contact all unsuccessful candidates and provide them with a regret.

-- The Human Resources Representative advises Affirmative Action candidates and GNWT employees about their appeal rights and what they must do in order to appeal the decision of the Selection Committee.
+- The Human Resources Representative advises Affirmative Action candidates and GNWT/WSCC employees about their appeal rights and what they must do in order to appeal the decision of the Selection Committee.